BartekkPL/Tornado/README.md

 # Tornado

+ENG: In-code comments are in Polish as it was prepared for the computer graphics classes for Polish lecturers that demanded it.
+So I wrote README in Polish as well.

 Jeden z moich pierwszych projektów w życiu.
 Projekt przygotowany w ramach zajęć z Grafiki Komputerowej na studiach na wydziale EITI PW w roku 2015/2016.

 Projekt zawiera animację wiru powietrznego, który porusza liściami.